Healthy fats: Why they are important and which ones you should eat

 Conclusion: The right balance is the key

-Fat is an essential part of a healthy diet - it's just a matter of choosing the right fats.
-Focus on unsaturated fats, reduce saturated fats and avoid trans fats as much as possible.
-This way you're not only doing something good for your heart, but for your whole body.
+Fat is an essential part of a healthy diet—it's all about choosing the right ones.
+Focus on unsaturated fats, reduce saturated fats, and avoid trans fats as much as possible.
+This way, you'll be doing something good not only for your heart, but for your entire body.

 In our dishes you will find many ingredients that optimally nourish your body and help you enjoy a balanced and healthy diet.